angelajfisher/meeting-mate/README.md

 #### Required Variables

-> This list can also be found in the provided `.env.sample` file for quick access
+> This list can also be found in the provided `.env.sample` file for ease of reference

 - `ZOOM_TOKEN`: The secret token from your Zoom app
 - `BOT_TOKEN`: The token key for your Discord bot